nikiluk/automate-ookla-speedtest/readme.md

 $numberoftests = $testduration*24*60*60/$interval #calculated based on $testduration and the $interval
 ```
 Additionally you can collect directly to CSV but with less options

+## Analysis
+After you have collected data in the JSON format, you can analyze it in your favorite software or using the script already written.
+1. Verify `internetspeed.json` has UTF8 encoding (without BOM);
+2. Open and run `main.ipynb` in Python 3/Jupyter environment to display your stats.
 ## Output
 Here's the sample output you'd receive for each test in JSON.
 ```JSON